Ionosphere: Persistent anomalies to the idealized model

 Ionograms allow deducing, via computation, the true shape of the different layers.
 Nonhomogeneous structure of the electron/ion-plasma produces rough echo traces, seen predominantly at night and at higher latitudes, and during disturbed conditions.

 Winter anomaly

-During summer, the Sun illuminates the Earth at a steeper angle, leading to an increase in daytime ion production in the F2 layer, particularly in electron density.
-Extreme ultraviolet (EUV) radiation plays a key role in the formation of ions in this region of the ionosphere.

-In summer, the composition of the neutral atmosphere—mainly N₂, O₂, and atomic oxygen (O)—changes.
-In particular, the reduction in atomic oxygen and the enhanced transport processes of neutral nitrogen accelerate ion loss mechanisms.
-These seasonal variations lead to increased recombination, diffusion, and loss of ions during summer.
-As a result, despite the higher ion production in summer, the greater losses cause the total F2 ionization to decrease; this explains why daytime maximum electron densities are higher in winter (the local winter season) than in summer.

-The “winter anomaly” or winter effect is observed almost continuously at mid-latitudes in the Northern Hemisphere.
-That is, during the local winter months, the critical frequencies of the F2 layer (and consequently the maximum electron density) are higher than in summer.
-This behavior persists in the Northern Hemisphere regardless of solar activity; however, it is rarely observed or appears weak in the Southern Hemisphere during periods of low solar energy.

-During periods of low solar activity in the Southern Hemisphere, this anomaly is generally absent.
-The behavior of the F2 layer differs significantly between the two hemispheres; in particular, in the south, the correlation between the winter anomaly and variations in F2 electron density with solar activity is quite weak.
-Regional geomagnetic features, such as the South Atlantic Magnetic Anomaly, along with atmospheric circulation, contribute to the inconsistency of the winter anomaly in the Southern Hemisphere.

-Many statistical and observational studies have shown that both variations in atmospheric components (such as the O/N₂ ratio) and solar and magnetic activity contribute to triggering this anomaly.
-Scientists such as Torr & Torr, Rishbeth, and Roble have demonstrated that the composition of neutral gases plays a key role in the ion loss mechanisms of the F2 layer.
+At mid-latitudes, the F_{2} layer daytime ion production is higher in the summer, as expected, since the Sun shines more directly on the Earth.
+However, there are seasonal changes in the molecular-to-atomic ratio of the neutral atmosphere that cause the summer ion loss rate to be even higher.
+The result is that the increase in the summertime loss overwhelms the increase in summertime production, and total F_{2} ionization is actually lower in the local summer months.
+This effect is known as the winter anomaly.
+The anomaly is always present in the northern hemisphere, but is usually absent in the southern hemisphere during periods of low solar activity.

 Equatorial anomaly

 Electric currents created in sunward ionosphere.

 Within approximately ± 20 degrees of the magnetic equator, is the equatorial anomaly.
 It is the occurrence of a trough in the ionization in the F_{2} layer at the equator and crests at about 17 degrees in magnetic latitude.
 The Earth's magnetic field lines are horizontal at the magnetic equator.
 Solar heating and tidal oscillations in the lower ionosphere move plasma up and across the magnetic field lines.
 This sets up a sheet of electric current in the E region which, with the horizontal magnetic field, forces ionization up into the F layer, concentrating at ± 20 degrees from the magnetic equator.
 This phenomenon is known as the equatorial fountain.